-East St Louis Ghetto Story
+The Short East St Louis Ghetto Story

-With the loss of the major employers and half of the residents, the East Side of St. Louis began to fall into state and federal debt.
-This was followed by corruption within the local police departments and the local government.
+With the loss of the major employers and half of the residents East St. Louis began to fall into state and federal debt, along with the rise in East St Louis crime.

-The East St Louis gangs came about with the Chicago gangs of the Vice Lords and the Gangster Disciples being introduced into the city, and eventually given the city a reputation of one of the most dangerous places in the country with large amounts of East St Louis crime.
+East St Louis gangs came about as Chicago gangs of the Vice Lords and the Gangster Disciples were introduced into the city, eventually given the city a reputation of one of the most dangerous places in the country with large amounts of East St Louis crime.

-As the streets became active many neighborhoods began to build there on reputation.
-East St Louis ghetto areas like the South End and JDS Project (James DeShields), the Gomperz, Haymoes (15th and Lynch), Da Hole (Norman Owens Projects), Deuce9, or neighborhoods along State Street like Edgemont and Parkside Tra.
+Reputable ‘hoods of the East St Louis ghetto include the South End and the JDS Projects, the Gomperz, Haymoes (15th and Lynch), Da Hole (Norman Owens Projects), Deuce9 or State Street’s Edgemont and Parkside.

-Outside of East St Louis, other communities of St Clair County are in Washington Park, Centreville, Alorton, Brooklyn, Madison, and Cahokia.
+Outside of East St Louis, other communities of St Clair County are in Washington Park, Centreville, Alorton, Brooklyn, Madison and Cahokia.

-These areas of the East St Louis ghetto has ‘hoods like the Veltz (Roosevelt Projects), the Fireworkz Projects (Ernest Smith), or Parkfield Terrace off of Camp Jackson.
+These areas of the East St Louis ghetto has ‘hoods like the Veltz (Roosevelt Projects), the Fireworkz Projects (Ernest Smith) or Parkfield Terrace off of Camp Jackson.